Steps to an Ecology of Mind and the Pattern That Connects

 A recommendation system changes what people see.
 The changed behavior becomes new data.
 The model updates.
 The updated model changes what people see next.
 A chatbot shapes how a user frames a question.
 The user accepts that framing, returns with related questions, and becomes more legible to the system.
 An organization installs an AI dashboard, then reorganizes work around what the dashboard can measure, then treats the measured organization as the real one.

 Bateson would tell us to stop looking for the mind in only one node of that chain.
 The pattern is distributed.
 The errors are distributed too.
-Category mistakes, feedback delays, proxy measures, status incentives, and context collapse can become forms of intelligence from the system's point of view while becoming forms of stupidity from the human one.
+Category mistakes, feedback delays, proxy measures, status incentives, and context collapse can become forms of intelligence from the system's point of view while becoming forms of institutional stupidity from the human one.

 His suspicion of isolated conscious purpose is also useful.
 Many AI deployments begin with a narrow purpose: reduce cost, increase productivity, summarize documents, score risk, personalize learning, automate support.
 But living systems respond.
 Workers adapt, students route around rules, applicants optimize for classifiers, users disclose differently, institutions grow dependent, and the environment no longer matches the assumptions under which the tool was justified.